ondrej-kvasnovsky/Handbook-of-Hidden-Data-Scientist/r/basic_expressions.md

 #### Sequence

-We can create sequence of number as follows and print it the same way.
+We can create sequence of number as follows and print it the same way as mentioned above.

 ``` R
 > x <- 1:20